 How Wildheart can help

-Our packages for yoga businesses cover everything from your logo and website, to your blog, email marketing and SEO (search engine optimisation).
-We also offer bespoke packages and hourly consulting rates, so if you need help setting up and managing your Google Analytics account, or any other aspect of marketing for your yoga business, we’re here to help.
+Our packages cover everything from your logo and website, to your blog, email marketing and SEO (search engine optimisation).
+We also offer hourly consulting rates, so if you need help setting up and managing your Google Analytics account, or any other aspect of marketing for your yoga business, we’re here to help.

 There are just 2 posts left in the Art of Marketing Your Yoga Business series.
 In the penultimate post we’ll be asking “Do you need to make videos to run a successful yoga business?”
 Don’t miss it!